Apple's iPhone 13 mini, iPhone 13, iPhone 13 Pro, and iPhone 13 Pro Max come in the same sizes as last year's iPhone 12 series.

-After completing the process, the phone will delete anything not backed up and be reset to how it was when it came out of the box.
+After completing the process, the phone will delete anything not backed up and be reset to how it came out of the box.
 In addition, your iPhone will be reset to factory settings.

-The steps below are useful when you want to hard reset a frozen or stuck iPhone 13.
+The steps below are helpful when you want to reset a frozen hard, or stuck iPhone 13.
 This is not the same as a factory reset, as it will not remove any

 - Quickly press and release the Volume Up button.

 - Quickly press and release the Volume Down button.